saksofon997/serverless-unit-tests-dsl/README.md

 $ textx generate serverless.sts --target sts-lang -o test
 ```

-#### Running Tests
+## Running Tests

-Run your tests using
+Run your JavaScript tests using

 ```bash
 $ npm test
 ```

+from the `nodejs` folder.

-For python, run tests using:
+Run your Python tests using:

 ```bash
 $ python -m pytest
 ```

+from the `python` folder.